carlosmig/comp_neuro_workshop/README.md

 - Different scales of modeling: neuron-level, neural masses, and whole-brain.
 - Neural mass models: Wilson-Cowan and Jansen & Rit.
 - Basic elements of whole-brain models.
+- Fitting models to empirical data.

 ### Basics of whole-brain modeling Part II
-- Phenomenological models.
-- Biophysical models.
-- Fitting models to empirical data.
 - Real examples of modeling.
+- Brain aging and neurodegeneration.
+- Brain clocks.

 ### Tutorial II: Example of whole-brain modeling and fitting